 spot in Startup in Residence – Desjardins’s 8-month startup accelerator – and will be eligible for a potential investment of up to $250,000.

-Selected by a jury, the 3rd place fintech startup will win a $5,000 non-dilutive cash prize and earn a spot in Fintech Cadence’s Sandbox Program – a program dedicated to coaching and supporting the startup achieve their next milestone(s).
+Selected by a jury, the 3rd place fintech startup will win a $5,000 non-dilutive grant and earn a spot in Fintech Cadence’s Sandbox Program – a program dedicated to coaching and supporting the startup achieve their next milestone(s).

 Desjardins and cybersecurity

 Desjardins has made great strides in information security over the past 18 months and will continue to apply international best practices.
 To prevent and detect data breaches, organizations need a wide range of personnel, technical and procedural security measures in place.
 The security program as a whole—including people, processes and technology—is what helps protect organizations from fraud and information security threats.

 Canadian individuals and businesses are more dependent than ever on the internet to carry out their day-to-day activities.
 Against the backdrop of the COVID-19 pandemic, this trend has gained speed so that Canadians can work, shop and socialize safely, in accordance with the physical distancing policies issued by public health authorities.
 However, as devices, information and activities move online, their vulnerability to cyberthreats increases.

 According to the Canadian Centre for Cyber Security the number of cyberthreat actors is rising and their actions are becoming more sophisticated.
 Given the scope of these challenges, a whole range of innovations will have to be deployed to transform our ways of thinking and acting to help Canadian individuals and businesses prevent, detect and respond to cyberthreats.

 These ideas—and many others— are some of the potential approaches for making Canadian individuals and businesses more resilient.
 Some of the priorities include:

 – Preventing, detecting and fighting against ransomware